You've curled at the same club for years.

 And when the curling club is a social hub for its community, these challenges can have far-reaching consequences.

-To help meet a growing need, the Canadian Curling Association offers the Curling Assistance Program (CAP) to provide financial assistance to Provincial/Territorial Member Associations and affiliated curling facilities.
+To help meet a growing need, Curling Canada offers the Curling Assistance Program (CAP) to provide financial assistance to Provincial/Territorial Member Associations and affiliated curling facilities.

-CAP targets those projects designed to grow the sport at the community level, or to assist capital projects critical to the operation and health of the CCA’s membership.
+CAP targets those projects designed to grow the sport at the community level, or to assist capital projects critical to the operation and health of Curling Canada’s membership.

 That could mean training a club’s Board of Directors on how to create an effective marketing plan, or sending the facility’s ice technician for training, or providing the funds to replace an aging compressor or renovate the club room.